aragonzkresearch/leagueofidentity/README.md

 DEBUG: Verification of reconstructed token: success.
 ```
 In the previous output, for privacy reasons, I replaced my own Social Security Number (`SSN`) that corresponds to the `codice fiscale` in Italy with the value `XXX....X`.
-One can also issue the same command with the option `-anon` to get a token for the `identifier` corresponding to the social security number.
-The difference is that the `SSN` may usually (one example is in Italy)  contain private information.
-For example in Italy the `SSN` exposes your birth date and birth place.
-The `identifier` obtained throug the `-anon` option instead should be known only to government and institutions so it is somehow `more anonymous`.
+One can also issue the same command with the option `-anon` to get a token for the `identifier` corresponding to the `SSN`.
+The difference is that the `SSN` may usually contain private information.
+For example in Italy the `SSN` exposes your birth date and birth place and some characters of your name.
+Indeed, the Italian `SSN` is a deterministic function of name, surname, birth date, birth place and you can get the `SSN` of any Italian citizen if you know such data.
+Instead, the `identifier` obtained through the `-anon` option should be only known to governmental entities so it is somehow `more anonymous`.

 Once you get the token you can issue the commands `encrypt.js, decrypt.js, sign.js, verify.js` with respect to such token specifying as parameter to the option `--email` the `SSN` or the `identifier` (depending on whether the token was issues without or with the option `-anon`).